Jazz Plate Preamps

 X

 The N3 pickups will work after making a more major modification.
-The modification will change the sound of the pickup - stock it has a large notch in the frequency response - after the mod it will sound much more like a traditional single coil pickup which is the sound which made Fenders famous.
+The modification will change the sound of the pickup or not - stock it has a large notch in the frequency response - after the mod it will sound much more like a traditional single coil pickup which is the sound which made Fenders famous.
 If you have these pickups and like them, they will work with our lower cost Jazz series of preamps unmodified.

 X